 Initially, you will be asked to pay the excess, but if your insurance company can reclaim the cost of repairs to your car from the other driver involved, you will be refunded.
 Sometimes, if the other driver is refusing to accept responsibility for the accident, this can take time.

-LV= offer optional motor legal expenses that may help you recover your excess if there is a dispute.
+LV= offer optional extras such as motor legal expenses that may help you recover your excess if there is a dispute.